Sham in Bedding: Definition, Styles & Care Tips for a Perfect Bed

 Are charpoys comfortable for sleeping?

-Yes, charpoys offer firm support and excellent airflow, making them comfortable, especially in warm climates.
+Yes, charpoys offer firm support and excellent airflow, making them very comfortable in hot climates.

 Sustainable Fashion: Redefining Style with Eco-Friendly Choices